Death and funeral of Constantine II of Greece: Burial

 The burial was a private event at Tatoi Palace, the residence of the former Greek royal family.
 Much of the land surrounding Tatoi Palace was destroyed in the 2021 Greece wildfires and no clean-up effort was undertaken.
 Following the announcement that Constantine's memorial would take place there, clean-up crews arrived to have the site cleared in days.
 New trees were said to have been planted, burnt trees were removed, newly-pathed gravel pathways were installed and a nearby church was repaired by "frantic" workers.
-Mendoni and the Deputy Minister of Environment, Giorgos Amyras, reviewed the site clean-up the day before the burial.
-Many photos of Tatoi and Greek royal family members were released by Greek outlet Thema.

 After the funeral, with police escort and five supervising drones and two helicopters, Constantine's body was driven 29 kilometres to Tatoi Palace via Metropolitan Road, which was closed to the public from 6:00 am to 2:00 pm (UTC+2).
 It took at least 40 vehicles to transport all 60 guests who attended the burial to Tatoi Palace.
 The coffin was greeted by many people who were waiting at Tatoi Palace.
 Although the burial committal ceremony at Agios Athanasios, the chapel at Tatoi Palace, was photographed, there were no press or photographers during the actual burial, as requested by his family.
-At the burial comittal ceremony, Constantine's coffin was covered in a wreath, his Olympic medal and the monarchical flag of Greece.
+At the burial committal ceremony, Constantine's coffin was covered in a wreath, his Olympic medal and the monarchical flag of Greece.
 The burial was said to have happened around 4:00 pm (UTC+2).
 The burial's dignitaries attended a memorial dinner in the evening.

 Just under two weeks later, a severe storm caused minor damage to the outer edge of Constantine's coffin.
-Per Greek customary traditions, the coffin had yet been sealed up as 40 days had yet to pass his death.
-On 18 February 2022, a service at the Metropolitan Cathedral to mark 40 days since Constantine's death was held at 11:00 am (UTC+2).
+Per Greek customary traditions, the coffin had yet to be sealed up as 40 days had yet to pass after his death.
+On 18 February 2023, a service at the Metropolitan Cathedral to mark 40 days since Constantine's death was held at 11:00 am (UTC+2).
 It was officiated by Archbishop Ieronymos and was attended by Anne-Marie, her and Constantine's children, their grandchildren, Constantine's sisters, other members of the Greek royal family and over 250 members of the public.
 At the front of the cathedral was a kolivo with letters spelling his name in Greek (ΚΩΝΣΤΑΝΤΊΝΟΣ Β') on top.
 Afterwards, a lunch was held for the Greek royal family and close friends.
 A service to unveil Constantine's tomb with a Trisagion hymn occurred the following morning.